The Value Of Staying In Your Lane

 • Own the streets – A staple in radio wars, H-E-B can play the guerilla game.
 As former company exec Scott McClelland explains, “We did stuff that a big national competitor couldn’t, wouldn’t, or didn’t, and we knew we had an advantage because as Texans we eat differently than people in Arkansas, and we live differently.”

-• Unique content – Because they know the tastes of their customers, individual H-E-B stores can take a long tail approach with specialty products unique to give stores.
+• Unique content – Because they know the tastes of their customers, individual H-E-B stores can take a long tail approach with specialty products unique to give in stores.
 Writer Moreno wrote about Whataburger brand spicy ketchup as an example (who knew?).
 Not unlike a Trader Joe’s, the Sherwood News story reports H-E-B sells $1 million of its brisket queso dip each week.

 • Be hyper-local – While Walmart stores don’t change whether you’re in Lubbock, Louisville, or Lansing, H-E-B outlets can look drastically different from one another depending on your location.